rehierl/node-tree-outliner/3-4-0-design-5.md

 *With regards to type-2 sectioning nodes*:

-If a parent container would belong to such a section, it would have to be one of the section's top-level nodes.
+If a parent container would belong to such a section, it would have to become one of the section's top-level nodes.
 (To be more clear, the parent container would then be the section's only top-level node).
 Consequently, nodes that are presequent to a type-2 sectioning node, whose default scope has to end with the parent container, would, because of the associated parent container, implicitly be associated with a subsequent section.
 That is, the subsequent sectioning node